-AMSA acknowledges Aboriginal and Torres Strait Islanders as the Traditional Owners of Australia's Land and Sea Country
+AMSA acknowledges Aboriginal and Torres Strait Islander Peoples as the Traditional Owners of Australia's Land and Sea Country

 AMSA is committed to building cross-cultural relationships with Indigenous communities.
 AMSA recognizes that more sustained and meaningful collaborations between Australia's First Nations people and scientific researchers are needed to improve environmental, cultural and economic management of Sea Country.
-AMSA also strongly advocates for Indigenous led marine research and scientist development opportunities.
+AMSA also strongly advocates for Indigenous-led marine research and Indigenous scientist development opportunities.

 Fremantle AMSA 2019 Conference

 The Fremantle 2019 workshop, convened on Noongar Country from 10-11 July 2019, was designed to build on previous AMSA Indigenous engagement workshops by focussing discussion and interactions on collaborative partnerships for Sea Country research and monitoring in Western Australia (WAA).
 The workshop brought together approximately 60 invited Indigenous and marine science participants to share their experiences and thoughts about the development of a common standard for Indigenous engagement in Sea Country research and monitoring in WA - better ways of working together on Sea Country.

 Workshop participants identified a broad range of opportunities for establishing and developing existing collaborative and respectful partnerships for Sea County research and monitoring in WA including;

 - The need for Indigenous groups, with the support of marine science providers (i.e. marine science institutions and marine management agencies) to develop, adopt and endorse an agreed, common set of standards and guiding principles that apply across Western Australia.

 - Pathways for improved engagement on Sea Country research and monitoring in WA were discussed.

 Two documents were developed as a result of this workshop: